 The results in Section 4 show that ChipperJ is effective in substantially reducing the size of the input code.
-In our experience, larger blocks that contribute to the symptom in multiple places tend increase the number of variants, and the time required to find the minimal variant.
+In our experience, larger blocks that contribute to the symptom in multiple places tend to increase the number of variants and the time required to find the best variant.
 For the larger programs, such as the Java Compiler, a reduction of 75% is significant (i.e., T11-T16).
-However, 7000-8000 lines of code spread across 66 files is still a great deal to analyze when trying to isolate the cause of a single bug.
-Our current approach is to take the best variant and use a manual Java debugger (e.g., the debugger within Eclipse [14]) to step through the code to see how the error is produced.
-Then, putting the chipped code side by side with the original code, can give a good idea as to the location of the bug within the original program.
+However, 7000-8000 lines of code spread across 66 files is still a great deal to analyze when trying to isolate the cause of a single bug (but, as indicated in Section 4, sometimes suffices).

-5.2.2 Symptom Speci£city
+5.2.2.
+Symptom specificity